phil-rice/ShoppingKata2/README.md

 This means hereafter I don't need to worry about how Money will be implemented, and I have captured the activities that Money does.
 I am a big fan of the idea that 'constraints liberate' and this is a good example of that

+I've tagged git with 'Money' at this point

+## Writing next tests - pricable
+I now have an interesting question.
+How do I determine the price for a product.
+Is it a look up in a database or an in-memory cache
+I am seriously tempted to code up a pricing service as a kleisli with 'Product => Future[Price]' but I think it is too much complexity for now
+So I'll instead have a type class that captures the idea of getting a price from an item in the shopping basket.
+Another reason I like the typeclass is because I am cheating a little: I've looked ahead, and I know that I will need to have things other than products in the code base.
+I will need to have discounts.
+A third reason is the point I made before about 'constraints liberate'.
+By locking down my
+Products to things with the typeclass Pricable, I keep single responsibility code, and have clarity over the operations performed on type

+Pricable isn't quite a type class because I'm not skilled enough with the type system to curry types, but its close.

+I implemented Product as a Pricable and wrote an implementation of the AbstractPricableSpec for Product with Ints

+## Writing a shopping cart
+I don't want to care at this stage how I get the shopping cart, I just want to be able to hold a list of Pricable things and how many times they occur.
+I will have a list of line items.
+I could just get away with two ints: the count of apples and the count of oranges, but that doesn't feel good, and is actually harder to work with.
+I can use list operations on list, but not over 'count of apples, count of oranges'

+## Tests for the requirements for step 1
+I now need to write a test to say that the shopping basket can add up apples and oranges

+While doing this I realise that (hurrah!)
+I can reuse pricable.